 The darkness lifted.

 For the first time since the encounter began, Olara saw the cavern as simply a cavern.
-Yes, it had an unusual amount of crystal, but that was all it was.
+Yes, it had an unusual amount of crystal, but there was nothing else strange about it.
 A place, not a prison of the mind.
 She reached the first of the males, and pushed her fingers into position on his scalp, feeling for the contact points.
 It should be safe enough for this deeper sharing now.

 They connected.
 She saw in his mind the murder of his caretakers by Door Clan warriors.
 It was the moment the Nightmare had opened for him.
 Olara poured her calm into him as she drank his grief.
 His body shuddered as the first peace he’d known in several years filled his mind--his distinct mind--and he dropped to the floor sobbing.